trello-talk/tacobot.app/docs/guide/commands/webhooks/README.md

 - UPDATE_LIST_CLOSED
 :::

-You can change the way your webhook operates with the `T!editwebhook` command.
+You can change the way your webhook operates with the `/webhook set` command.
 From here you can change:
 - Webhook filters
 - The locale of the webhook
 - Whether the webhook is actively sending events or not